loicsikidi/tpm-ca-certificates/docs/concepts/01-security_model.md

 - **Expiration alerts:** Flag certificates approaching expiration
 - **Automatic removal:** Expired certificates are removed from the bundle

+#### Release Verification
+- **Trust bundle verification:** Verify the latest release bundle using the configured trust mechanism
+- **Supply chain protection:** Ensure the repository hasn't been compromised through a supply chain attack
+- **End-to-end validation:** Confirm the entire release and verification workflow remains functional

 This continuous monitoring ensures:
 - Early detection of compromised vendor infrastructure
 - Proactive management of certificate lifecycle
 - Ongoing validation of the trust bundle's integrity
+- Protection against supply chain attacks on the repository itself

 ## The `tpmtb` CLI